• Skip to primary navigation

 • Web Services

-Fix: Computer Shuts Down When Lid is Closed
+Fix: Computer Shuts Down When Lid Is Closed

-By: Sam Patwegar | Updated: October 1, 2025
+By: Sam Patwegar | Updated: May 12, 2026

-Laptop Shuts Down When Lid is Closed
+Prevent Laptop Shutting Down When Lid is Closed

 Advertisement

-1. Type Control Panel in the Search bar and click on Control Panel Desktop App in the search results.
+1. Type Control Panel in the Search bar and click on Control Panel (Desktop App) in the search results.

 Open Control Panel